jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 _"It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change."_

-—Often attributed to Charles Darwin
+—Leon C. Megginson, often wrongfully attributed to Charles Darwin

 ### Quotes For Later Chapters